kukicado/gatsby-mongodb-article/article/article.md

   }
 ```

-We'll be able to use anything passed in this `context` property in our GrpahQL queries in our blog component.
+We'll be able to use anything passed in this `context` property in our GraphQL queries in our blog component.

 Next, we'll update our blog component to account for the new query.
 This query will be the MongoDB based book query.
 It will look like so: